Email FacebookTwitterMenu burgerClose thin

 Is a career in financial planning worth considering?
 According to the Bureau of Labor Statistics, the answer appears to be yes.

-Job growth for personal financial advisors is set to increase by 13% through 2032, which is significantly faster than the average pace.
-The median pay for financial advisors in 2022 was $95,390 per year with some advisors making substantially more.
+Job growth for personal financial advisors is set to increase by 13% through 2033, which is significantly faster than the average pace.
+The median pay for financial advisors in 2023 was $99,580 per year with some advisors making substantially more, according to the most recent BLS Occupational Employment and Wage Statistics survey

 CFP Board Career Center